subatomic-21/hasher/README.md

 # Hasher
 Hasher is a CLI tool for hashing strings in a secure, disconnected manner.
 ## Usage
-For MacOS and UNIX systems
+For MacOS and UNIX systems (windows coming soon):

 Must first install python and pip